 - Health clinics

 1. Let people know they do not need a permanent address to file a tax return and claim tax credits.

-Organizations that do this should also ensure their mail-handling procedures are secure and provide a way for refund checks to reach recipients safely.
+Organizations that do this should also make sure their mail-handling procedures are secure and provide a way for refund checks to reach recipients safely.
 Some organizations require mail to be opened in front of two staff members so that both can verify that checks were received.
-People who are not staying in a shelter can use a relative’s or friend’s address.
+People who are not staying in a shelter can use a trusted relative’s or friend’s address.

 2. Help people experiencing homelessness obtain replacement tax documents.

 If people cannot get a copy of their documents from their employer, they can complete Form 4852, Substitute for Form W-2, Wage and Tax Statement or Form 1099-R, Distributions From Pensions, Annuities, Retirement or Profit-Sharing Plans, IRAs, Insurance Contracts, etc. This form requests information about wages and taxes withheld, so it is helpful to have documentation, such as a final pay stub, to complete it.
 Those without a final pay stub may still be able to fill out the form by estimating their earnings.
-Organizations can refer workers to a local VITA site that can help do this or assist those who need a copy of their previous tax return.
+Organizations can check if a local VITA site can help do this before referring workers, or help those who need a copy of their previous tax return directly.
 See How to file taxes if you are experiencing homelessness for more information.

 3. Enlist organizations serving people who are homeless.

-Partner with food banks, soup kitchens, shelters, transitional housing programs and local welfare agencies that come in contact with homeless persons.
-Work with shelters to establish free on-site tax filing clinics.
+Partner with food banks, soup kitchens, shelters, places of worship, transitional housing programs and local welfare agencies that work with homeless persons.
+Work with shelters to set up free on-site tax filing clinics.
 Engage job placement assistance programs for homeless persons in tax credit outreach.
-They can extend their efforts by informing employers about the credits and encouraging them to share information with all of their employees.
+They can extend their efforts by informing employers about the credits and encouraging them to share information with all employees.

 4. Explore “street newspapers.”